 Put 3 Tablespoons of Castile Soap and 2 cups of water in a spray bottle.
 Shake well.

 *Castile soap is a natural, non-toxic, multi-purpose vegetable-based soap.
 It’s biodegradable, you can get it scented or unscented, and categorized as a disinfectant that will kill 99% of germs.
+You could alternatively use liquid dish soap.

 You can use this to clean your kitchen, bathrooms, and just about anywhere in your home.
 The good news is this cleaner is safe for granite counters and natural stone or any hard surfaces!